Skip to main content

 • replayability

 • “Oh god, this game was amazing!
 The replay value is through the roof; the story is amazing even after completing it for a third time.
-There is always some new detail popping up that was missed in the previous playthrough.”
+There are always some new details popping up that were missed in the previous playthrough.”

-• “The open-ended maps are gone, the arsenal is hefty but you're limited to two guns.
-This game's version of plasmids and tonics have been heavily simplified and the replayability factor suffers because of it, which seems to be the recurring story for almost every aspect of the gameplay.”
+• “The open-ended maps are gone, the arsenal is hefty but you're limited to two guns, this game's version of plasmids and tonics have been heavily simplified and the replayability factor suffers because of it.”

 • optimization

-• “Great game, it's optimized; a very optimized game so it runs smoothly on old PCs.”
+• “Great game, it's optimized; a very optimized game so it runs smooth on old PCs.”

 • “The problem with this game was the performance; sometimes each area of cutscene just stuttered, making the game unbearable or unplayable.”